JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 You can also view other people's achievements via their profile.

+## Does anyone hunt them?

+A whole community of active achievement hunters has sprung up at [r/redditachievments](https://reddit.com/r/Redditachievments/)!

+Over there, tactics for unlocking achievements are discussed, along with updates on new achievements, and even a weekly leaderboard of top achievement hunters.
+Moderators (especially [u/EndersGame_Reviewer](https://www.reddit.com/user/EndersGame_Reviewer)) keep an eagle eye out for any new content, and maintain their own achievement list & help others achieve.

+The subreddit has been invaluable for this article, and I usually hear about new achievements via it.
+I also use it to find users with rarer achievements so I can get screenshots!

 ## Outfits?

 Yep!
 An update in October 2024 made one achievement in each category unlock an "outfit" of 7 items for your reddit avatar (left item, right item, hat, glasses, face, top, bottom).
 These are limited to 25,000 redeems.